trustification/rust-rfcs/text/0000-sigstore-integration.md

 This feature enables cargo users to sign crates, and verify signatures of their dependencies, while crates.io will gain the ability to store signatures for published crates.

-TODO:
-* Expand on future usage of the data
-* Explore a few alternatives

 # Motivation
 [motivation]: #motivation